asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 All the source code of the project being analyzed is available in the repository on GitHub.
 Take a closer look - [Asv.Drones.Gui.Plugin.Weather](https://github.com/asv-soft/asv-drones-gui-weather).

+Also check [Asv.Drones.Gui.Plugin.Example](https://github.com/asv-soft/asv-drones-gui-plugin-example) - you can use this as example or template.

 ### Project Naming

 Once you've decided on a project name, follow the plugin naming rule.
 The main application (`Asv.Drones.Gui`) uses a composition container to load external libraries, which implies that your plugins should be implemented as libraries.
 Moreover, your library files should follow the naming format `Asv.Drones.Gui.Plugin.**YourPluginName**`.
 In our case, it will be `Asv.Drones.Gui.Plugin.Weather`.
 This naming convention is crucial for the composition container to recognize and incorporate your plugin during the program start.